 Where to begin!
 Ok, so for me ‘How To Make Wood Pellets‘ is such a broad question I could literally go on for days talking about it.
 If you wish to know why I know so much just check out my about page.
-Now some of my website readers are looking for lots of detail, where others are just looking for a quick overview.
+Now some of my website visitors are looking for lots of detail, where others are just looking for a quick/general overview.
 Well, this page will be a brief overview which will lead off into more detailed posts.
 During this post, I will also be referencing a couple of books which helped me to learn the process of how to make pellets.
-Please use the table of contents below to jump to the different sections of the page.
+Please use the table of contents below to jump to the different sections of the post.
 I hope you find the information you’re looking for. 🙂